- Publications & Outreach

 There are 112 names on the west plaque and 135 on the east plaque, for a total of 247, as of May 2015.
 These Americans died in 64 different foreign countries, as well as at sea.
 It must be emphasized that the names on the plaque represent only a part of the total number of Americans who die of various causes while serving their country overseas.

 AFSA owns and maintains the plaque.
 The AFSA Awards and Plaque Committee considers proposals for additional names and makes recommendations to the AFSA Governing Board which selects the final names for inscription, based on the criteria established by the Governing Board.
 AFSA organizes unveiling ceremonies in cooperation with the Department of State when new names are added.
-At the 2015 ceremony, we added the names Rayda Nadal and David Collins.
-The next ceremony will take place on Foreign Affairs Day, May 6, 2016.
+The next ceremony will take place on Foreign Affairs Day, May 6, 2016; during that ceremony we will add the name of Steven L. Farley.

 Statement from Congresswoman Nita M. Lowey (D-N.Y.):